 Declaring Bankruptcy Frees You from the Pressure of Creditor Calls

-If you are considering declaring bankruptcy, you likely have creditors regularly calling demanding payment.
+If you are considering filing for bankruptcy, you likely have creditors regularly calling demanding payment.
 These calls create a stressful situation, and you can declare bankruptcy to put a stop to them.

 When you have bankruptcy protection in place, the courts place an automatic stay on your debts.
 The stay blocks creditors from trying to collect, and it will stop: